AdventureSeeker423/node-red-axon2cot/README.md

 <p align='center'>Pulls both Axon Body and Axon Fleet details and Locations.</p>

+<p align='center'>Portions of this code are derived from https://github.com/dfpc-coe/etl-axon.
+Licensed under the MIT License.</p>

 ## Pre-Requisites / Setup

 1. Contact the administrator of the Axon Evidence Account to create an API Token.